 - Known chronic kidney disease

 Ethical clearance was obtained from the Institutional Review Board (IRB/2022/110).
-Informed consent was obtained from guardians, and assent was taken from children over 7 years.
+Informed written consent was obtained from guardians, and assent was taken from children over 7 years.

 A comprehensive clinical assessment was performed, including history and physical examinations across multiple systems, and laboratory parameters like serum creatinine, blood urea, electrolytes, albumin, complement levels, ASO titers, and urine analysis.
 Blood samples were collected under aseptic conditions for a range of hematological and biochemical investigations.
 Physical measurements, including height, weight, and blood pressure, were carefully recorded and analyzed using appropriate statistical methods (SPSS version 22.0).
 The result was presented in tables, figures, and diagrams.
 The confidence interval was considered at a 95% level.
 The qualitative variables were expressed as frequency following percentage, and the Chi-square test was applied to compare the proportions between the two groups.
 Continuous variables were presented as mean with standard deviation and were compared using the student t-test when the data followed a normal distribution.
 A p-value <0.05 was considered statistically significant.
 Ethical approval was obtained from the Bangladesh Shishu Hospital and Institute's ethical review committee, and informed written consent was secured from guardians, with assurances of confidentiality in accordance with the Declaration of Helsinki.